 Clog-Free Plumbing and Fixtures

 Soft water helps water flow freely in plumbing.
-Hard water causes mineral sediment to accumulate in your pipes and fixtures.
-This can cause clogs and reduced water pressure.
+Hard water causes mineral deposits to accumulate in your pipes and fixtures.
+This can cause clogs and lower water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
 Soft water preserves the shine and full flow for faucets and showerheads, nearly as well as the day they were added.

-Soft water is doesn’t have a lot of minerals.
-It doesn’t create deposits in pipes or limit water flow in fixtures.
+Soft water is low in minerals.
+It doesn’t create deposits in pipes or restrict water flow in fixtures.

 The mineral deposits in hard water turn into limescale when they become warm.
-This can cover the heating elements in your appliances, decreasing life span and efficiency.
+This can coat the heating elements in your appliances, reducing life span and efficiency.

-As a result, your appliances may need regular fixes or need to be replaced earlier.
+As a result, your appliances may need regular fixes or need to be exchanged ahead of time.

 Efficient Water Heaters